-You have the option of "telling" me two of these six journal entries instead of writing it down.
+Your drama journal will be worth 20% of your final mark.
+Each journal will be marked out of 10.
+You will be responsible for handing in four journals by the end of your drama rotation.
+You have the option of "telling" me two of these four journals instead of writing them down.
 Each journal must be at least 250 words in length.
 If you are unsure about length or have any other questions or concerns, please come see me with your Drama Journal.